eip-home/eip-headers/draft-eip-headers-definitions.md

 any registration step.
 Interoperable Information Elements are expected to be defined in specifications and to be assigned codes from the IANA-assigned subranges.

+Operator-defined codes are meaningful only within the controlled domain, or set of cooperating domains, that configured them.
+Deployments using operator-defined codes MUST ensure, following the controlled domain model of {{RFC8799}} (e.g., through filtering at domain boundaries or edge-to-edge encapsulation), that EIP options carrying such codes do not leave the domain, and that EIP options entering the domain from outside are not interpreted using the local code configuration.
+A node that receives an Information Element whose Code it does not support, or has no configuration for, MUST skip it, using the Data Len field, without interpreting its content.

 # Definition of EIP Information Elements (a.k.a.
 EIP LTVs)